Rakesh1105-code/Demo_web_dev/README.md

 # Demo_web_dev
-this is my first repo were i am learning how to create repo file
+this is my first repo were i am learning how to create repo file.